MiguelGP-13/Projects-RAG/README.md

 RAG doesn't sends the answer => When reloaded, it appears (loading the chat has the answer) # error with chat selection

   When selecting one choice, put ramdom number instead of 0

+  Make questionnaires persistent (with their name) and maybe hide correct option until submit (via API)

+  Add tick/cross to questions

 When chat answers, it deletes the question and appears strangely

 Fix checking if chat exists when selecting chat

+when uploading various files, only one appears in the page, unless you refresh